daguilarm/belich-env-manager/README.md

 ## Usage

-- You can use the Env facade or inject the `Daguilar\EnvManager\Services\EnvManager` class.
+- You can use the Env facade or inject the `Daguilarm\EnvManager\Services\EnvManager` class.
 - And on the other hand, you can manipulate the .env file from two different approaches:
     1. You can use the .env file directly.
     2. You can use the .env file as a Laravel Collection.